Local SEO Guide

 5 – Ensure that your business information is consistent

 Your business name, address, and contact details should be consistent across the web.
-This is an incredibly important part of local SEO.
+This an incredibly important part of local SEO.
 A consistent business identity will give you search engine bonus points and will show Google that you are a local business with a specific local location.

 6 – Ask for reviews